 Sometimes the stress comes from inside, rather than outside.
 You can stress yourself out just by worrying about things.
 All of these factors can lead to stress:

 Fear and uncertainty.
-When you regularly hear about the threat of terrorist attacks, global warming, and toxic chemicals on the news, it can cause you to be stressed, especially because you feel like you have no control over those events.
+When you regularly hear about the threat of terrorist attacks, global warming, and toxic chemicals on the news, it can cause you to feel stressed, especially because you feel like you have no control over those events.
+And even though disasters are typically very rare events, their vivid coverage in the media may make them seem as if they are more likely to occur than they really are.
 Fears can also hit closer to home, such as being worried that you won't finish a project at work or won't have enough money to pay your bills this month.

 Attitudes and perceptions.
 How you view the world or a particular situation can determine whether it causes stress.
 For example, if your television set is stolen and you take the attitude, "It's OK, my insurance company will pay for a new one," you'll be far less stressed than if you think, "My TV is gone and I'll never get it back!
 What if the thieves come back to my house to steal again?"
 Similarly, people who feel like they're doing a good job at work will be less stressed out by a big upcoming project than those who worry that they are incompetent.